thejoshlamb/CrowdFunder/README.md

 +Users can create projects
 +Projects have a funding goal and a deadline (funding goal needs better formatting, currently integer only)
 +Backers can pledge money to a project
++Projects have various donation tiers which backers can choose from

 ###MVP TODO